chrislabarge/chrislabarge/content/posts/headless-scrape.md

 [Xvfb Tutorial](http://tobyho.com/2015/01/09/headless-browser-testing-xvfb/)

-Well as long as Xvfb is properly installed all you need to do is pass the command that kicks off your Capybara Session to the "xvfb-run" command.
+As long as Xvfb is properly installed all you need to do is pass the command that kicks off your Capybara Session to the "xvfb-run" command.

 {{< highlight bash >}}
   xvfb-run bundle exec rake scrape_pdfs